Accurate transcripts aren't just about picking the right tool. They depend on the factors that affect quality and how well you optimize each step.

 | YouTube/Social Videos | VidNotes, GetTranscribe | Optimized for online video extraction |

-VidNotes excels at transcribing educational content, YouTube videos, tutorials, and lectures with 95%+ accuracy, plus AI-generated summaries and study aids.
+VidNotes is strong on educational content, YouTube, tutorials, and lectures.
+95%+ accuracy plus AI summaries and study aids.

 3. Select the Correct Language and Dialect

-Always specify the exact language spoken in your video.
-AI models trained on specific languages perform significantly better than generic multilingual models.
+Always specify the exact language.
+AI models trained on a specific language outperform generic multilingual models.

-Advanced Tip: Some tools allow dialect selection (e.g., "English - Australian" vs. "English - Indian").
-When available, choose the specific regional accent for better results.
+Tip: Some tools let you pick a dialect (e.g., "English - Australian" vs. "English - Indian").
+Choose the regional accent when available.

-- Custom vocabulary in native language: +2-5% accuracy
+- Custom vocabulary in the native language: +2 to 5%

-VidNotes supports 50+ languages with language-aware AI processing, automatically generating summaries and insights in the same language as your transcript.
+VidNotes supports 50+ languages with language-aware AI.
+Summaries and insights come back in the same language as your transcript.

 4. Enable Speaker Diarization

-For multi-speaker content (meetings, interviews, panel discussions), speaker diarization separates different voices and labels who said what.
+For multi-speaker content (meetings, interviews, panels), diarization separates voices and labels who said what.

-Why It Matters: When speakers overlap or transition quickly, accurate speaker labels help the AI maintain context and reduce cross-contamination errors.
+Why it matters: when speakers overlap or transition fast, accurate labels help the AI keep context and avoid cross-contamination.

 Best Practices:

-- Position microphones to capture each speaker clearly
+- Position mics to capture each speaker clearly

 5. Reduce Background Noise

-- Choose quiet locations (conference rooms, home offices, recording studios)
+- Pick quiet locations (conference rooms, home offices, studios)

-- Use noise reduction software (Adobe Audition, Audacity, iZotope RX)
+- Use noise reduction (Adobe Audition, Audacity, iZotope RX)

-- Use AI-powered audio enhancement (Descript Studio Sound, Adobe Podcast Enhance)
+- AI audio enhancement (Descript Studio Sound, Adobe Podcast Enhance)

-Even basic noise reduction can improve accuracy by 5-10 percentage points on compromised recordings.
+Even basic noise reduction can lift accuracy 5 to 10 percentage points on rough recordings.

 6. Upload Custom Vocabularies and Glossaries

-If your content includes technical jargon, brand names, industry terminology, or proper nouns, custom vocabularies dramatically improve accuracy.
+For content with technical jargon, brand names, or proper nouns, custom vocabularies move the needle.

 - Technical jargon (programming languages, engineering terms)